chukwumaprince08/InsuranceSystem/InsuranceSystem.API/ReadMe.txt

 Key: TempAuth
 Value: can be anything.

-Please note that in a real life senario, this project would have a logging and an authentication system.
+Please note that in a real life senario, this project would have a logging system, Encryption module using RSACryptoServiceProvider that was built in
-But i had to do a lot of tradeoffs since this is a demo system
+.net and an authentication system.
+But these modules were skipped for brevity But i had to do a lot of tradeoffs since this is a demo system